Vukodlok/Personal_Projects/README.md

 ## Fake Portfolio
 This would be a great project for starting a professional portfolio site, unfortunately I already have a fairly detailed site made for myself.
 This was made as part of freecodecamp's Responsive Web Design course.

+## Palindrome Checker
+Building a palindrome checker website using html, css, and javascript.
+The user inputs text and clicks a button to check if the text is a palindrome.
+This was made as part of freecodecamp's Javascript Algorithms and Data Structures course.